viperproject/prusti-dev/README.md

 **WARNING:** We are currently upgrading Prusti to work with the latest version of the Rust compiler.
-As a result, many things are likely to break and be moved around.
-Therefore, most likely we will not be able to accept contributions until the upgrade is done.
+As a result, the version of Prusti in the `master` branch has severe regressions.
+If you want to see the code of Prusti that matches the version used in [Prusti Assistant](https://marketplace.visualstudio.com/items?itemName=viper-admin.prusti-assistant), you find it in the `rustc-2018-06-07` branch.
+We advise everyone who just want to try out Prusti to use [Prusti Assistant](https://marketplace.visualstudio.com/items?itemName=viper-admin.prusti-assistant).

 Prusti-dev
 ==========